West Coast Life – The Company

 Boasting countless quaint restaurants, historical sites and exciting activities, the cultural encounters nevertheless remain tops.
 Thus you’ll walk away with unforgettable memories.
 And it won’t be long before you return for more.

-The West Coast coastal line
+West Coast Life – The Coastal line

 Although a trip from Yzerfontein to Velddrif on the R27 is an estimated 80 km, the same trip following the coastal line with its lagoon and inlets would be more than 1 000km!

 The natural aquamarine lagoon of Langebaan is a result of water that broke through the West Coast heads of Saldanha Bay centuries ago – a natural wonder where no river flows into the sea or feeds the lagoon.
 Langebaan Lagoon is one of only three or four sea lagoons in the world.
 It’s gigantic: 17 km long.
 By comparison, the Knysna lagoon is only 3 km long.